prommis/prommis/src/prommis/nanofiltration/membrane_cascade_flowsheet/README.md

 The diafiltration flowsheet provides a `diafiltration_model` class that initializes with all required model parameter settings.
 This class contains methods to build the multi-stage membrane cascade flowsheet with various superstructures and objectives, as well as an initialization scheme that sets up the model for optimization at a feasible point with appropriate degrees of freedom unfixed.

 ### `solve_diafiltration.py`
 This is an example file for setting up and optimizing the diafiltration flowsheet with appropriate arguments.
+This file also provides utility for running the diafiltration flowsheet model through the command line.

 ### `utils.py`
 This file contains methods for reporting model results.
+- `report_values` prints out relevant membrane area, flow rates, recoveries, precipitator volumes.
+- `visualize_flows` takes in flowsheet settings and data from report_values and visualizes the membrane cascade using matplotlib.